fdodaj/movie-be-fe/README.md

-This is a movie projekt vk
+This is a movie projekt